How Long is Postpartum Confinement?

 Some new mothers opt to seek the help of a confinement nanny during this period to keep the house clean and help with newborn care when necessary.
 Traditionally, confinement nannies are there to help with daily tasks and ensure the health of both mother and baby.
 With that said, they are usually well-trained caregivers with expertise in postpartum care.

-How Long Does Confinement Last in Singapore?
+How Long Does the Confinement Period Last in Singapore?

 In the case of Singapore, confinement after giving birth lasts for 30 to 40 days.
 The length of confinement may vary depending on the type of delivery and if there are any outstanding complications present.
 If you deliver your baby through C-section, doctors may recommend a more extended period for healing.